-1. Update BIOS Using the Internet Update Function:
+1. Update BIOS from GIGABYTE Server !
+Update the BIOS Using the Internet Update Function:

 Click Update BIOS from GIGABYTE Server, select the @BIOS server site closest to your location and then download the BIOS file that matches your motherboard model.
 Follow the onscreen instructions to complete.